-Switching car insurance is easy if done correctly and it can be done at any time.
-If you are not satisfied with your current cover it may be time to shop around - just make sure that you are not risking any gaps in cover or receiving any surprises with cover shortfall at claims stage.
+Switching your car insurance is easy if it’s done correctly and can be done at any time.
+If you feel your car insurance is not keeping pace with your changing needs, it may be time to shop around - just make sure that you don’t risk any gaps in your cover or receive any surprises with cover shortfall in the event of a claim.

-1. Review your current cover and see if it’s necessary to switch
+1. Review your current insurance to see if it matches your needs.

-2. Contact your current insurer to see if they will reduce your premium
+2. Contact your current insurer to discuss reduced premiums

 Sometimes it’s better to stay with your current insurer.
-If cost is your only reason for wanting to change your car or home insurance, speak to your provider to see if they will match a competitor’s offer.
+If cost is the primary focus for wanting to change insurers, speak to your provider first to see if they are willing to meet competitor quotes.
 Most companies will be keen to reward your loyalty with a reduced premium.
-Another reason to stay with an insurer is to benefit from a no-claims or other cash-back bonus.
-Remember, you can cancel your insurance at any time so don’t feel pressurised.
+At the same time, you may want to stay with your current insurer to benefit from no-claim bonuses due to favourable claims history.

-Shop around for quotes – but read the fine print.Get a number of quotes to help you negotiate the best price.
-Just be sure to get the same level of cover from your new insurer.
-If you are getting a better price, look carefully at the details to ensure you are getting exactly the same benefits.
-For example, check if the excess is a fixed amount or a percentage of the value of the claim, and whether your premium will change after you’ve claimed.
+While it’s helpful to get a number of quotes from different insurers to help you negotiate the best price, it’s important that you compare quotes based on the same level of cover.
+If you are getting a better price, look carefully at the details to ensure you are getting exactly the same benefits and value added services.
+At the same time, make sure that you have a good understanding of the policy terms and conditions.
+For example, check whether the excess is a fixed amount or a percentage of the value of the claim, and if your premium will change after you have claimed.

 5. Make the deal and get it in writing

-Once you’ve found the ideal insurer – a combination of price, value and service – be sure to get something in writing before you cancel your old one.
-Double-check that your new policy is active because the last thing you want is to have a gap in cover should you have an accident.
+Once you have decided on your ideal insurance provider based on a combination of price, level of cover and service record, make sure you get the offer in writing and that you understand every aspect of the policy document before signing the new document.
+Before cancelling the old policy, make sure that the new policy is active – the last thing you want is to have a gap in cover in the unfortunate event of an accident.

-6. Cancel with previous insurer - be sure to get something in writing
+6. Cancel with your previous insurer - in writing

-Even if it’s not required, always cancel your policy in writing so you have a record of the requested cancellation in case the company continues to bill you.
-Cancelling itself shouldn’t cost you extra but your new insurer might charge a once-off administration fee.
+Even if it’s not required, always cancel your policy in writing so you have a record of the requested cancellation in case the company continues to bill you or deduct premiums.
+There should be no costs involved when cancelling your insurance.

 7. Save your new insurer’s details

-Display your new insurer’s towing details on your car (if they provide stickers) and save the relevant emergency and customer service phone numbers on your phone.
+Display your new insurer’s details on your car and always have it handy and within easy reach.
+Ask your new insurer if they’re able to provide you with a sticker for your car and save all relevant emergency and customer service contact numbers on your phone.